-- 4. Set the following values:

-- Assignment Type: Delegation Candidate.
+- Assignment Type: Delegation Candidate

 - Project Role: BUILD ENGINEER

 - Design Part: The top level design part for the project, for example QLARIUS

-- Role Capability: Secondary - 5.
-Click OK.
+- Role Capability: Secondary

+- 5. Click OK.

 Assign Development Engineer Role as Delegation Candidate

 In the default application, the Development Engineer, for example Emma, needs to be authorised to be delegated the role DEVELOPMENT ENGINEER with Capability SECONDARY.